tenngoxars/Serchain/README.md

 The web interface displays the same data in a beautiful, sortable table with:
 - Real-time search and filtering
 - Responsive design for mobile devices
-- Dark theme with modern styling
+- Dark theme with modern styling and interactive animations
 - One-click CSV export
 - Query history tracking
+- Dynamic background effects and smooth transitions
+- Language switching with persistent preferences

 ## 🚀 Deployment